derhansen/sf_yubikey/Documentation/Configuration/Index.rst

          string

    :Description:
-         The Yubico API URL to validate YubiKey OTPs
+         The Yubico API URL to validate YubiKey OTPs.
+This may also be an own instance of a YubiKey validation server.

    :Default:
          https://api.yubico.com/wsapi/verify